aerotron1/ISDB/README.md

 1. What have you done so far

-- Fixed error with Routes unable to show data such as album information.
+- Fixed error with Routes by changing the mongodb connection from localhost to loopback address and reverted back.
+Which showed the data such as album information.

 2. What are you going to work on next